chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 ## Our Standards

-[COMMUNITY] is dedicated to providing a positive experience for everyone, regardless of [PROTECTED CLASSES]
+The Python community is dedicated to providing a positive experience for everyone, regardless of [PROTECTED CLASSES]

 Examples of behavior that contributes to creating a positive environment include: